2sic/turnOn/README.md

 # turnOn JavaScript Boot Helper

-The goal of this small JS library is to help with dynamic loading JavaScripts.
-It should assist in loading these and waiting till they are loaded.
+This small JS library helps you to boot JS with dynamic loading JavaScripts _and_ HTML.
+It assists in loading these and waiting till they are loaded.

 Try / discover it by opening `demos/index.html`